I’ve got a great idea for a project. But is my group even eligible for a grant?

 Getting your charitable organisation set up can be hard work, but there’s loads of help out there.

-A great place to start is the ‘Setting up a charity’ section of the SCVO website.
+A great place to start for people in Scotland is the ‘Setting up a charity’ section of the SCVO website.
 This provides a step-by-step guide on setting up a new group or organisation, and some useful resources like model governing documents.

 You could also get help from your local Third Sector Interface.